 It is not just the chest pain, it is the years of accompanying symptoms.
 More mysteries, “not well explained.”

 In August 2006, researchers writing in the medical journal Spinal Cord, (2) called Cervical Angina: “a seemingly still neglected symptom of cervical spine disorder.”
 They wrote: Among the multitude of symptoms of cervical spine disorders, cervical angina may be miscellaneous, but it must be always recognized in clinical practice.
-In addition, the symptoms tend to be misidentified more frequently in elderly individuals because of increased incidence of coronary artery diseases.
+In addition, the symptoms tend to be misidentified more frequently in elderly individuals because of the increased incidence of coronary artery diseases.
 The symptom is rather easily recognizable when the patient presents with neurological signs of spinal cord compromise, however, actually frequently, it appears to be a missing problem without careful examination.
 Many investigators have described details of this status but it appears still neglected in the routine clinical practice.